Anne de Montmorency, 1st Duke of Montmorency: Constable

 On 10 February 1538 several important appointments were declared by the king which benefitted the Montmorency family.
-His brother La Rochepot was appointed governor of the Île de France and therefore departed from his charge in Picardie.
+His brother La Rochepot was appointed governor of the Île de France and therefore departed from his charge in Picardy.
 Most importantly however, Montmorency was established as Constable of France.
 The office had been left vacant since the treason of Constable Bourbon.
 In a ceremony on that day, ironically celebrated at a château that had once belonged to Bourbon, Montmorency was escorted by the sister of the king, the queen of Navarre from the king's private chambers to the great hall, where the king gave him the sword of the office.
 The Constable of France was the most senior commander of the French military, and he and the Marshals of France, whose concurrent number would total four by the 1560s held overall responsibility for France's land forces.
 On the battlefield the Constable outranked even princes du sang, and had the right to lead the vanguard even when the king was present.
 The most prestigious elements of the military under his authority were the gendarmerie of heavy cavalry, which was composed of ordinance companies of 30-100 men-at-arms.
 By this time, the French military possessed continually standing components, which greatly contributed to the kingdom's tax burden.
 The Constable also enjoyed advantageous apartments in the royal residence of Saint-Germain-en-Laye, right next to those of the king and queen.
 By this appointment, Montmorency effectively became lieutenant-general of the kingdom.

 As Montmorency was ascending to the office of Constable he was no longer a Marshal, and therefore the king appointed two new Marshals, Claude d'Annebault and René de Montjean.

 His elevation to the office of Constable was in part a reward for his leadership in the defence of France against the invasion of Provence that had been conducted in 1536.
 The great benefits he received from the king also felt like a victory to the dauphin, who saw them as a reward for his own successes on campaign, throughout which Montmorency and Orléans had become very close.
 During the campaign Orléans had undertaken an affair with Filippa Duci which had resulted in a pregnancy.
 Montmorency was informed of this and ordered that she be watched for the duration of the pregnancy, and kept the dauphin appraised with updates, filling the young man with pride.
-The child of this affair, Diane de France would first be married to the duca di Castro, grandson of Pope Paul III, with the marriage contract signed for the king by Montmorency, Aumale and the chancellor Olivier.
-The Pope committed to providing his grandson 200,000 écus to spend on land in France, and the ducato di Castro (duchy of Castro).
+The child of this affair, Diane de France would first be married to the duke of Castro, grandson of Pope Paul III, with the marriage contract signed for the king by Montmorency, Aumale and the chancellor Olivier.
+The Pope committed to providing his grandson 200,000 écus to spend on land in France, and the duchy of Castro.
 After Castro's death, Diane would go on to marry Montmorency's eldest son.